okta/okta-aspnet/docs/aspnetcore-mvc.md

 }
 ```

+> Note: Starting in v4.2.0 you can now configure the authentication scheme: `.AddOktaMvc("myScheme", oktaMvcOptions);`.

 ASP.NET Core Identity framework uses "Identity.Application" authentication scheme.
 Here is how configuration code looks like in such case: